Skip to content

 Authorization: Bearer ztucZS1ZyFKgh0tUEruUtiSTXhnexmd6

-The Connect2id server will then return the authorisation record, or HTTP 404 if none is found.
+The Connect2id server then returns the authorisation record, or HTTP 404 if none is found.

-Snippet of an example authorisation record, the currently active scope values are listed in the scp parameter:
+Snippet of an example authorisation record, the currently active scope values are listed in the scp:

 HTTP/1.1 200 OK